okbob/plpgsql_check/README.md

 use `-undefined dynamic_lookup` to the last line of the `Makefile ("override CFLAGS += ...")` allowed it to build.

 ## Compilation plpgsql_check on Windows 7

+You can check precompiled dll libraries http://okbob.blogspot.cz/2015/02/plpgsqlcheck-is-available-for-microsoft.html

+or compile by self:

 1. Download and install PostgreSQL 9.3.4 for Win32 from http://www.enterprisedb.com
 2. Download and install Microsoft Visual C++ 2010 Express